nginx/unit-docs/source/installation.rst

 .. note::

-   Unit can run apps in several versions of a language if you build and install a module for each version.
+   To run apps in several versions of a language, build and install a module for each version.

 .. _installation-go:

 Configuring Go
 **************

-When you run :command:`./configure go`, Unit sets up the Go package that your applications will use to :ref:`run in Unit <configuration-external-go>`.
+When you run :command:`./configure go`, Unit sets up the Go package that lets your applications :ref:`run in Unit <configuration-external-go>`.
 To use the package, :ref:`install <installation-bld-src-ext>` it in your Go environment.
 Available configuration options:

 --go=pathname
-    Specific Go executable pathname, also used for targets in :ref:`make
+    Specific Go executable pathname, also used for :ref:`make
-    <installation-bld-src-ext>` commands.
+    <installation-bld-src-ext>` targets.

-    The default value is :samp:`go`.
+    The default is :samp:`go`.

 --go-path=directory
     Custom directory path for Go package installation.

-    The default value is :samp:`$GOPATH`.
+    The default is :samp:`$GOPATH`.

 .. note::